ACCA Syllabus 2025 - Subject-wise Syllabus, Exam Pattern

 Paper F7 – Financial Reporting

-• Conceptual framework
+• Conceptual framework for financial reporting

-• Regulatory framework
+• Audit framework and regulation

-• Analysing and interpreting
+• Review and reporting

-Paper F8: Financial Management (FM)
+Financial Management (FM)

-• Financial management
+• Financial management function

-• Working capital administration
+• Working capital management

 • Investment appraisal